TabularEditor/TabularEditorDocs/te3/features/dax-query.md

 ![Dax Query New](~/images/features/dax_query_window/evaluate_measusre.png)

 ### Multiple EVALUATE statements
 It is perfectly possible to have multiple EVALUATE statements inside the same DAX query.
-This type of query is most often encountered with with Power BI Performance Analyzer queries.
+This type of query is most often encountered with Power BI Performance Analyzer queries.

-Both tables are returned in the bellow statement, but as separate row tabs in the result pane as indicated in the example bellow.
+Both tables are returned in the below statement, but as separate row tabs in the result pane.

 ```DAX
 EVALUATE